theopensystemslab/buildx-next/README.md

 The configuration file is `buildx.config.yaml` written in [YAML](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html#yaml-basics).

-You can use the GitHub UI to edit this file by clicking on the file to open it, and then clicking the **pencil icon** in the top right to _Edit this file_.
+You can use the GitHub UI to edit this file by clicking on the file to open it, and then clicking the :pencil2: pencil icon in the top right to _Edit this file_.

 The `id` and `name` fields can be anything so long as the `id`'s are unique.
 The `airtableId` is the Airtable Base ID as described [here](https://support.airtable.com/hc/en-us/articles/4405741487383-Understanding-Airtable-IDs).